BigPay Card | BigPay Exchange Rate | Benefits & Shortcomings

 - Download the BigPay app (andriod) or (iOS)

 - Enter in your information so BigPay can send you your own card.
 Use referral code B7D3YNZPGO for a free RM10

 - Take a screenshot of the referral code entered

 - Finish the rest of the registration (including a deposit of RM20 so BigPay knows that you are real – the RM20 is instantly spendable on your BigPay card once you activate it)

 - Wait 3-5 business days and get your card delivered to you completely free

 Big Pay Promotion (how to win RM300)

-On top of the guaranteed RM10 that you will get for signing up, you can win an additional RM300 (if you use our promo code).
+On top of the guaranteed RM10 that you will get for signing up, you can win an additional RM300 (only if you use our promo code•).
 This draw is something that we are holding and is not associated with BigPay.
-We will be drawing one lucky winner to who has signed up with our referral code to win RM300 to on June 30 on top of the guaranteed RM10 you get from BigPay.
+We will be drawing one lucky winner to who has signed up with our referral code to win RM300 to on August 30 2019 *on top of the guaranteed RM10 you get from BigPay.